jawah/niquests/docs/index.rst

    community/updates

-The API Documentation / Guide
+The API documentation / guide
 -----------------------------

 If you are looking for information on a specific function, class, or method,